score-p/otf2_cli_chrome_trace_converter/README.md

 ## TODO

- * Timestamp sorting:
-   TensorFlow seems to write well sorted timestamps for each threads.
-Nevertheless, Google's trace specification does not require this.
  * Dataflow
  * Metric: Top allocations
  * Map new created processes for only collecting one metric to process with same name